 A more controversial approach to getting information from social media is law enforcement creating fake profiles in order to befriend suspects on social media sites in order to follow their activities.

 While these fake accounts might violate the social network company’s rules, they are legal and evidence collected using this method will still hold up in court.
-Police often go undercover in the real world and pose as a potential drug buyer or as a young girl or boy to capture individuals that are involved in selling drugs or soliciting minors for sex.
+Police often go undercover in the real world and pose as potential drug buyers or as young girls or boys to capture individuals who are involved in selling drugs or soliciting minors for sex.

 Police can access your social media accounts, pose undercover online to catch you in a criminal act, subpoena your historical online activity with a social media site if they suspect you are involved in something illegal and use any of their findings as evidence in court.
 The bottom line: If you wouldn’t tell it to your mother or a police officer, don’t share it via social media.

 The Slippery Slope

 Ever pondered the limits of law enforcement peeking into your social media life?
 Trust us, you’re in good company.
 Public sentiment is pretty much a coin toss here.
 Some folks are giving a standing ovation to the police for snagging criminals through tweets or Facebook updates.
 But hold up—there’s another side to the coin.

 Organizations championing civil liberties and privacy are ringing the warning bells, cautioning that we’re skidding toward a full-blown surveillance state.
 Got the Fourth Amendment in mind?
 It’s under scrutiny as legal experts argue whether using a fake profile to “friend” a suspect is actually an “unreasonable search.”